 Seabrook Stream SSSI The rich and varied coastline of Folkestone and Hythe is one of the district's greatest assets.
-The coastline from Hythe to Dungeness is also lined with beaches which are popular with residents and visitors alike and are an important part of the economy of the district.
+The coastline is also lined with beaches which are popular with residents and visitors alike and are important to the district's economy.
+Bathing water quality is monitored at six points and most of these are excellent or good.11